-The Cape Cod federal aid target amounts, from Federal Highway Administration sources through the Commonwealth of Massachusetts, Massachusetts Department of Transportation, based on approximately 4.6% of the statewide amounts, are presented in Table 17, and the current amount programmed is the right column.
+The Cape Cod federal aid target amounts, from Federal Highway Administration sources through the Commonwealth of Massachusetts, Massachusetts Department of Transportation, based on approximately 4.6% of the statewide amounts, are presented in Table 17, along with the current amount programmed and unprogrammed amounts.
+Projects programmed in years 2024-2028 reflect 2024 cost estimates.
+An inflation rate of 4% per year is added to project cost estimates in years 2025-2028, and therefore, the project cost estimates are by Year of Expenditure (YOE) for the target projects.

 Table 17.
-Cape Cod Federal Aid Target Programmed Amounts
+Cape Cod Federal Aid Target Highway and Bridge Programmed Amounts and Fiscal Constraint Analysis